airaria/TextBrewer/docs/source/Concepts.rst

 * ``Model_T`` an instance of :class:`torch.nn.Module`, the teacher model that to be distilled.

-* ``Model_S``: an instance of :class:`torch.nn.Module`, the student model, usually smaller than the teacher model for the purpose of model compression and faster inference speed.
+* ``Model_S``: an instance of :class:`torch.nn.Module`, the student model, usually smaller than the teacher model for model compression and faster inference speed.

 * ``optimizer``: an instance of :class:`torch.optim.Optimizer`.